ronnyma/intellij_cs_fix/README.md

 ## The Solution

-YOu need to open the file and add a directive.
+You need to open the file and add a directive.
 This is cumbersome.
 The PERL-script `update.pl` will do this for you automatically.
 Just place it into your home folder and run when needed.

 ## Assumptions
 Your config files are located in the default location *~/Library/ApplicationSupport/JetBrains*